PacificBiosciences/pb-assembly/README.md

 + 30-50X `unique molecular coverage` _per haplotye_ for assembly

-Coverage requirements scale linearly by the number of unique haplotypes.
+Coverage requirements for scale linearly by the number of unique haplotypes.
 For example, a highly heterozygous diploid may require double the coverage recommend above, while a homozygous tetraploid may also require double coverage, (in a case where haplotypes are identical, but homeologs are not).
 In the latter example, assume genome length is 1N the length of one subgenome.

+We recommend
++ 15-20X `HiFi coverage` for haploids or diploids

 #### How do I calculate unique molecular coverage?